Berks County Residential Center: History

 In August 1994, Berks County started renting out detention center space at its youth detention center to the Immigration and Naturalization Service (INS), the predecessor to ICE, to house juvenile immigration detainees.
 An article about the subject quoted Theodore Nordmark, assistant director of the INS, noting that the location of the detention center was convenient for him from his Philadelphia office, and suggested the convenient location was one reason for choosing Berks County.
 The housing of detainees was estimated by the county to be profitable, even after accounting for their education expenses.
-By May 3, 2000, constructing of a new building was planned, and Berks County was in discussions with INS to house families.
+By May 3, 2000, construction of a new building was planned, and Berks County was in discussions with INS to house families.
 On March 3, 2001, the Berks County Residential Center opened for use by INS for family immigration detention.

 In January 2016, the Pennsylvania Department of Human Services (PA DHS) issued notice that the licensing of the Berks County Residential Center to operate as a child detention facility is being revoked and will not be renewed.
 The decision was appealed in February; PA DHS would issue reports of violations to the Berks County Residential Center in the years from 2016 to 2018.

 In March 2021, ICE announced that no families were being detained at the Berks County Residential Center, and that the detention center will no longer be used for family detention.
 There were plans to repurpose it for adult detention.
 Later in the month, a lawsuit was filed by the Sheller Center for Social Justice at Temple University Law School against Berks County commissioners Christian Leinbach, Kevin Barnhardt, and Michael Rivera, claiming that Berks County commissioners have been talking to ICE about converting the facility into an immigrant women's prison but have refused to make any material public.

+The Berks County Public Libraries headquarters is within the building according to the library system's website.